aaronjfisher/wpor/README.md

 As WPOR is a meta algorithm that is agnostic to the models used, we aimed to make `wpor` compatible with a wide variety of chocies.
 Rather than hard-coding a handful of options for nuisance models, `wpor` integrates with the collection of training algorithms in the `tidymodels` set of packages, namely `parsnip` and `workflows`.
 These packages provide a standardized syntax for many popular training algorithms.
 The simplest way to specify a training algorithm in `wpor` is to define a  "workflow" object (see examples in the "Fitting WPOR Models" vignette).

-For models not included in `parsnip`, see the section "Extentions for algorithms not available in `parsnip`," below.
+For examples of how to extend `wpor` to use custom algorithms not available in `parsnip`, see the "Custom models" vignette.

 ## Parameter tuning